bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/web-standards-checklist.md

 ### About the checklist

-This is not an uber-checklist.
-There are probably many items that could be added.
-More importantly, it should not be seen as a list of items that *must* be addressed on every site that you develop.
-It is simply a guide that can be used:
+This is a guide that can be used:

 -   to show the breadth of web standards
 -   as a handy tool for developers during the production phase of websites